cse-sim/cse/doc/src/docs/input-data/surface.md

 Type of surface:

-<%= csv_table(<<END, :row_header => false)
+{{
-FLOOR, Surface defines part or all of the 'bottom' of the zone; it is horizontal with inside facing up.
+  csv_table("FLOOR, Surface defines part or all of the 'bottom' of the zone; it is horizontal with inside facing up.
 The outside of the surface is not adjacent to the current zone.
 WALL, Surface defines a 'side' of the zone; its outside is not adjacent to the current zone.
 CEILING, Surface defines part or all of the 'top' of the zone with the inside facing down.
-The outside of the surface is not adjacent to the current zone.
+The outside of the surface is not adjacent to the current zone.")
-END
-%>
+}}

 sfType is used extensively for default determination and input checking, but does not have any further internal effect.
 The Floor, Wall, and Ceiling choices identify surfaces that form boundaries between the zone and some other condition.